Hoyasumii/avengers-endgame/README.md

 NEBULA: [Looking around] Let's take cover.
 We're not the only ones in 2014 looking for the stones.

 RHODEY: Wait a minute, what are you talking about right now?
-Who else is looking for these stone
+Who else is looking for these stones